 Ryanair offered to keep Aer Lingus as a separate company, maintain the Aer Lingus brand, and to grow its traffic from 9.5 million to over 14.5 million passengers over a five year period post acquisition, by growing Aer Lingus' short haul traffic at some of Europe's major airports where Aer Lingus currently operates and Ryanair does not.
 Ryanair also intended to increase Aer Lingus' transatlantic traffic from Ireland, which has fallen in recent years, by investing in operations.
-If the offer had been accepted, the Irish government would have received $\notin 173$ million in cash.
-The offer of $\notin 1.30$ per share represented a premium of approximately 38% over the closing price of $\notin 0.94$ for Aer Lingus shares as of June 19, 2012.
+If the offer had been accepted, the Irish government would have received \in 173 million in cash.
+The offer of \in 1.30 per share represented a premium of approximately 38% over the closing price of \in 0.94 for Aer Lingus shares as of June 19, 2012.
 The offer was conditional on competition approval by the European Commission.

 Following the European Commission's decision to prohibit its offer for Aer Lingus, Ryanair actively engaged with the Competition Commission's investigation of the minority stake.
-On August 28, 2013, the UK Competition Commission (UKCC) issued its final decision in which it stated that Ryanair's shareholding "gave it the ability to exercise material influence over Aer Lingus" and "had led or may be expected to lead to a substantial lessening of competition in the markets for air passenger services between Great Britain and Ireland."
-As a result of its findings, the UKCC ordered Ryanair to reduce its shareholding in Aer Lingus to below 5 per cent of Aer Lingus' issued ordinary shares.
-Ryanair appealed the UKCC's final decision to the CAT on September 23, 2013.
+On August 28, 2013, the UK Competition Commission issued its final decision in which it stated that Ryanair's shareholding "gave it the ability to exercise material influence over Aer Lingus" and "had led or may be expected to lead to a substantial lessening of competition in the markets for air passenger services between Great Britain and Ireland."
+As a result of its findings, the Competition Commission ordered Ryanair to reduce its shareholding in Aer Lingus to no more than 5 per cent of Aer Lingus' issued ordinary shares.
+Ryanair appealed the Competition Commission's final decision to the CAT on September 23, 2013.
 The CAT rejected Ryanair's appeal on March 7, 2014.
 On April 23, 2014, the CAT granted Ryanair permission to appeal the CAT's judgment to the Court of Appeal.
-Should this appeal, or any subsequent appeal to the Supreme Court, be unsuccessful, Ryanair could suffer losses due to the negative impact on market prices of the forced sale of such a significant portion of Aer Lingus' shares.
-Ryanair believes that the enforcement of any such decision should be delayed until the outcome of Ryanair's appeal against the European Commission's February 2013 prohibition decision of Ryanair's 2012 offer for Aer Lingus, and the conclusion of any appeals against the UKCC's decision in the UK courts.
-However, it is possible that the UKCC will seek to enforce any such sell-down remedy at an earlier date.
+The UK Court of Appeal rejected Ryanair's appeal on February 12, 2015.
+On March 12, 2015, Ryanair applied to the UK Supreme Court for permission to appeal the judgment of the UK Court of Appeal.
+On July 14, 2015, the Supreme Court refused permission, bringing the appeal process against the Competition Commission's final decision to conclusion.